Barclay–Vesey Building: Site

-Prior to the 19th century, the Verizon Building's site was located off the shore of the North River (now Hudson River).
+Prior to the 19th century, the Barclay–Vesey Building's site was located off the shore of the North River (now Hudson River).
 The shore from Vesey Street north to King Street was infilled during the mid-19th century, and docks were constructed west of West Street.
-A wholesale market called the Washington Market was established on the future Verizon Building block in 1812 or 1813.
+A wholesale market called the Washington Market was established on the future Barclay–Vesey Building block in 1812 or 1813.
 To support the market and the nearby food businesses, about 35 three- to five-story brick structures were erected on the block.
 In addition, there was a lighthouse on the site.
-When the Verizon Building was erected, the site was still on the shoreline of the Hudson River.
-In the 1970s, Battery Park City was built on filled land along the shore, severing the Verizon Building from the waterfront.
+When the building was erected, the site was still on the shoreline of the Hudson River.
+In the 1970s, Battery Park City was built on filled land along the shore, severing the building from the waterfront.

 Architecture

-The Verizon Building, also known as the Barclay–Vesey Building, was designed by Ralph Thomas Walker in the Art Deco style.
+The Barclay–Vesey Building, later known as the Verizon Building, was designed by Ralph Thomas Walker in the Art Deco style.
 It measures 498 ft tall and contains 32 stories, with mezzanines above the ground, 17th, and 31st stories.
 The Art Deco style was not yet established when the building was erected, and contemporary publications described the building as being "Modernistic" or "Modern Perpendicular".
-Consequently, some architectural critics describe the Verizon Building as being the first Art Deco skyscraper.
+Consequently, some architectural critics describe the Barclay–Vesey Building as being the first Art Deco skyscraper.
 It was also the first major structure that Walker designed for McKenzie, Voorhees & Gmelin, and, as such, was aesthetically distinguished from the firm's previous commissions.
 The building was constructed by general contractor Marc Eidlitz & Son, with several consulting engineers assisting in the project.